CyrusNajmabadi/lang-design/DictionaryExpressions.md

 Which approach should we go with with our dictionary expressions.
 Options include:
 1. Purely restrictive.
 All elements use `.Add` to be added to the list.
 Note: types like `ConcurrentDictionary` would then not work, not without adding support with something like the `CollectionBuilderAttribute`.
 2. Purely permissive.
 All elements are added using the indexer.
 Perhaps with compiler warnings if the exact same key is given the same constant value twice.
 3. Perhaps a hybrid model.  `.Add` if only using `k:v` and switching to indexers if using spread elements.
+Deep potential for confusion here.

 ### Conversions